Want to go straight to the Registration Form? Easy – simply click the button below!

 Need a template for your risk assessment?

 We all want to have fun, but we also need to be safe too.
-All entries will need to have a risk assessment to address the risks associated with your entry.
+Class 2 & Class 3 entries will need to have a risk assessment to address the risks associated with your entry.
 Do not let a risk assessment overwhelm you, nor put you off entering, as it can ACTUALLY be a good way to help design your float.
 In addition, an excessively long assessment is not necessarily required – it can be very simple BUT MUST ADDRESS YOUR RISKS in a logical format.
-For walking entries, there will be little or no risk, whilst large floats will be more involved.
-You will need to bring your completed risk assessment on Carnival day and you will be asked to demonstrate you have this document to the Carnival team.
+For simpler entries, there will be little risk, whilst large floats will be more involved.
+Class 2 & 3 entries will need to bring your completed risk assessment on Carnival day and you will be asked to demonstrate you have this document to the Carnival team.

 To provide some assistance, we have a risk assessment template with some example lines.
 Once you have identified your specific risks, and addressed how you will reduce or eliminate them, you simply state them!
 ITS LOGICAL AND SIMPLE.